LordAmit/muse/README.md

 # Additional Features
 To access documentation about the additional features that Muse offered use the link provided below:

-Custom User Leak Strings -
+- Custom Leak Strings

-LogAnalyzer -
+- Log Analyzer

 # Muse Processor Helper Utility
 We have created the Muse processor utility using python, which makes it easier to mutate android projects by generating relevant shell script files.
 To work with it, you need to replace the file paths, and edit the file called `input_folders`.
 In the file, you need to provide the list of directories containing Android projects.
 The provided `input_folders` already contains sample values.